Ranga2904/Second_Udacity_Proj/README.md

 ## Overview
 This project creates an AutoML model whose best performer is deployed to a HTTP endpoint for public consumption.
 Consumption is enabled through swagger, which uses a json interface to consume the endpoint.
-Effectively this allows 3rd parties to use an application produced within Azure.
+Effectively this allows 3rd parties to use a machine learning application produced within Azure.

 ## Architectural Diagram
 This architectural diagram shows the flow from starting dataset to final completed pipeline.